MusicPlayerDaemon/MPD/doc/user.rst

 First of all, your :program:`MPD` executable must not be "stripped" (i.e. debug information deleted).
 The executables shipped with Linux distributions are usually stripped, but some have so-called "debug" packages (package mpd-dbg or mpd-dbgsym on Debian, mpd-debug on other distributions).
 Make sure this package is installed.

+If you built :program:`MPD` from sources, please recompile with Meson option ":code:`--buildtype=debug -Db_ndebug=false`", because this will add more helpful information to the backtrace.

 You can extract the backtrace from a core dump, or by running :program:`MPD` in a debugger, e.g.:

 .. code-block:: none